google/zetasql/docs/resolved_ast.md

 //   columns.
 Cannot be set if &lt;has_query&gt; is true.
 Might be absent when
 //   &lt;is_remote&gt; is true, meaning schema is read from the remote model
 //   itself.
 // &lt;is_remote&gt; is true if this is a remote model.
-Cannot be set when
-//   &lt;has_query&gt; is true.
 // &lt;connection&gt; is the identifier path of the connection object.
 It can be
 //   only set when &lt;is_remote&gt; is true.
 // &lt;transform_list&gt; is the list of ResolvedComputedColumn in TRANSFORM